 Joel Edman has been deeply engaged in Arizona's politics since his high school years, when he and his friends recruited a local non-profit executive named Trinity Donovan to run for the Chandler City Council.
-After she won, Joel was hooked on the simple idea that conversations between voters could change their communities for the better.
+When she won, Joel was hooked on the idea that conversations between neighbors could change their communities for the better.
 That idea led him to work on campaigns for Congress, Maricopa County Board of Supervisors, and Attorney General, as well as a stint with the Arizona Students' Association.

 After graduating cum laude from Harvard Law School, Joel served as a law clerk to Chief Justice Scott Bales of the Arizona Supreme Court, a legal fellow with the ACLU of Arizona, and a law clerk to Judge Roslyn O. Silver of the U.S. District Court of Arizona.
 Joel holds undergraduate degrees in political science and history from Arizona State University, where he was a Flinn scholar.

 Joel is a lifelong Phoenix Suns fan, and it probably says something about him that one of his earliest memories is of John Paxson's series-clinching three-pointer against the Suns in Game 6 of the 1993 NBA Finals.
 He hasn't been the same since.